Chances are, you don’t think much about the way you chew — and who could blame you? It’s not something we really focus on when we are eating....

 If you are neither an employer nor an employee looking to cultivate more wellness in the workplace, you may be someone who is interested in actually working in corporate welfare.
 In fact, there are numerous corporate wellness jobs available, and this sector can be advantageous and fulfilling to work in.

-We'll discuss workplace wellness corporate jobs more below, but for now, keep in mind that there are numerous jobs available in this industry.
+We'll discuss workplace wellness jobs more below, but for now, keep in mind that there are numerous jobs available in this industry.
 Many of them are offered within individual corporations and organizations, but you may also choose to work as a traveling corporate wellness consultant.
 The latter enables you to consult with numerous companies on how to design and implement optimal health and wellness programs for their unique work environments.

 We take a closer look at some of the different corporate welfare practices that are on offer today which you both could and should take advantage of whenever possible.
-This ensures optimal health both mental and physical for yourself and improved workplace culture.
+This ensures optimal health both mental and physical for yourself and improves workplace culture.

 Mindfulness is the practice of staying in the present moment, not lingering in the past or the future, and not letting your mind ruminate on worries or anxieties.
 Mindfulness is about focusing on the here and now, your breath, your heartbeat, the fresh air on your cheek, the sound of a ticking clock, the taste of a warm cup of coffee.